micmarsh/beat-control/README.md

-# mediakeys
+# Kapellmeister

-A Clojure library designed to ... well, that part is up to you.
+A Clojure desktop app + Chrome extension for controlling your web based music players

 ## Usage

-FIXME
+Download the jar from somewhere yet to be determined, run it.

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Michael Marsh

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.